sidekiq/sidekiq/Pro-2.0-Upgrade.md

 ## Nested Batches

-Batches can now be nested within the `jobs` method for more complex job workflows.
+Batches can now be nested within the `jobs` method.
+This feature enables Sidekiq Pro to handle workflow processing of any size and complexity!

 ```ruby
 a = Sidekiq::Batch.new